oishikg/formal_verification_avl_trees/README.md

-# Formally Verifying the Correctness of an OCaml AVL Tree Implementation
+# Formally Verifying the Correctness of Lookup and Insertion on AVL Trees

-This project aims to formally verify the correctness of an OCaml based AVL tree implementation using the `Coq` proof assistant.
+This project aims to formally verify the correctness of lookup and insertion operations on AVL Trees using the `Coq` proof assistant.
 It contains:
 - A`Gallina` implementation of AVL trees
 - Specifications for the lookup and insert operations on AVL trees
 - Theorems to prove the specifications
 - Lemmas to aid in the above theorems
-- An application of the certified insertion function: checking for equality of expressions modulo associativity and commutativity
+- An application of the certified insertion function: checking for equality of expressions modulo associativity and commutativity.

 ## Getting started